maxammann/maplibre-architecture/Releasing-the-Mapbox-iOS-SDK.md

 1. If necessary, update [the screenshot](https://github.com/mapbox/mapbox-gl-native/blob/master/platform/ios/screenshot.png).
 1. Update the version [in the podspec](https://github.com/mapbox/mapbox-gl-native/blob/master/platform/ios/Mapbox-iOS-SDK.podspec#L4) and [-symbols podspec](https://github.com/mapbox/mapbox-gl-native/blob/master/platform/ios/Mapbox-iOS-SDK-symbols.podspec#L4).
   - Use `ios-vX.Y.Z` for stable releases to provide smaller, non-symbolicated downloads.
-  - Add the `-symbols` suffix when using intermediary dev releases to gather useful crash info (e.g. `ios-vX.Y.Z-pre.1-symbols`).
+  - The `-symbols` suffix is used in [-symbols podspec](https://github.com/mapbox/mapbox-gl-native/blob/master/platform/ios/Mapbox-iOS-SDK-symbols.podspec#L4) for intermediary dev releases to gather useful crash info (e.g. `ios-vX.Y.Z-pre.1-symbols`).
 This causes the larger, symbolicated install to be used in the integrating project.
 1. Update the `CHANGELOG.md` for the release.
 1. Create a tag `ios-vX.Y.Z`.